Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Leads Hector 1 to destruction

-Athena was present in many occasions during the Trojan War, helping the Achaeans, for she never forgave the seducer Paris, nor his family and country, the humiliation she suffered on Mount Ida, when he judged in favour of Aphrodite.
+Athena was present in many occasions during the Trojan War, helping the Achaeans, for she never forgave the seducer Paris, nor his family and country, nor the humiliation she suffered on Mount Ida, when he judged in favor of Aphrodite.

 Spoils the returns of the Achaeans